 Being eligible for a bursary does not guarantee that you will receive the full amount of funding to cover all costs.

-How we determine funding amounts
+How funding amounts are determined

 A defined set of criteria is followed to determine the amount of funding you can receive.